Peter Ocko

 Peter Ocko (sometimes credited as Pete Ocko) is an American television writer and producer.
-Ocko has had a very diverse 30-year career in television.
-He has written and produced for a number of popular television series throughout the 1990s, 2000s, and through to today including Pushing Daisies, The Office, The Leftovers, Elementary, and Black Sails and most recently Lodge 49.
+Ocko has had a very diverse 30-year career in television and has written and produced for a number of popular television series throughout the 1990s, 2000s, and through to today.
+Some of these include Pushing Daisies, The Office, The Leftovers, Elementary, and Black Sails and most recently Lodge 49.
 Ocko began his career as a staff writer on the HBO series Not Necessarily the News, followed by a string of single-camera comedies in the 1990s, writing for such shows as Parker Lewis Can't Lose and Dinosaurs.
 Crossing over to drama, he wrote for Dead Like Me and Boston Legal, and then created and ran the CBS medical drama 3 lbs starring Stanley Tucci.
 He now lives in California with his wife, Elizabeth, and 5 kids.

 Career

 Television writer

 Ocko's writing career began in 1989 when he was one of the writers on the 41st Primetime Emmy Awards and from there co-wrote five episodes of the series Dinosaurs with best friend Adam Barr.
 From the early nineties until the mid-2000s he wrote and produced for a number of well-received series, mostly comedy shows including Weird Science, Parker Lewis Can't Lose, Dead Like Me and Pushing Daisies, both of which under executive producer Bryan Fuller.